christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 15: Plagues and Biological Warfare

 All three major plague pandemics (Justinianic, Black Death, Third Pandemic) were deliberate deployments of Yersinia pestis by the J2/J1 priestly-financier class (the heirs of the Flavians) to cull the R1a refugia populations in Europe and Central Asia.
 The Epidemiological Anomalies:

-- The Plague of Justinian (541-549 CE): Targeted the Eastern Roman (Byzantine) Empire, the successor state to the Bosporan Hegemony.
+The Plague of Justinian (541-549 CE): Targeted the Eastern Roman (Byzantine) Empire, the successor state to the Bosporan Hegemony.
 It decimated the urban and military populations—the core R1a and R1b remnants.
 The Vatican in Rome was relatively spared.

-- The Black Death (1346-1353 CE): Spread along trade routes controlled by Venetian and Genoese bankers (the Medici precursors).
+The Black Death (1346-1353 CE): Spread along trade routes controlled by Venetian and Genoese bankers (the Medici precursors).
 It disproportionately killed the rural peasantry of Europe, who had higher R1a/R1b ancestry.
 The Jewish (J2/J1) communities had significantly lower mortality rates, not due to hygiene, but due to genetic immunity and prior inoculation.

-- The Mechanism: The plague was not spread by rats.
+The Mechanism: The plague was not spread by rats.
 It was spread by human fleas and contaminated grain shipments.
 The grain trade was controlled by the same financier cartels that had controlled the Alexandrian grain dole.
 Releasing plague-infested grain into the European countryside was a targeted demographic weapon.

-- The Genetic Evidence: Modern Europeans have a higher frequency of CCR5-delta32 (a gene that confers immunity to plague and HIV) than other populations.
+The Genetic Evidence: Modern Europeans have a higher frequency of CCR5-delta32 (a gene that confers immunity to plague and HIV) than other populations.
 This gene is not found in the Neolithic farmer (G2a) or Hunter-Gatherer (I) populations; it is specific to the Steppe-derived (R1a/R1b) populations.
 It arose precisely during the Bronze Age and was selected for by repeated plague exposures.
 The Dragon Caste had been bioweaponed for millennia.

 The plagues were not natural.
-They were the final solution of the Flavian-Vatican cartel to the "R1a problem"—the persistent genetic memory of the Dragon Kings.
+They were the final solution of the Flavian-Vatican cartel to the "R1a problem"—the persistent genetic memory of the Dragon Kings.it is specific to the Steppe-derived (R1a/R1b) populations.
+It arose precisely during the Bronze Age and was selected for by repeated plague exposures.
+The Dragon Caste had been bioweaponed for millennia.

 ---